 - Makes 2% if all our thinking

-In other words, system 1 is responsible for 98% of shopper Marketing related activity.
-But unfortunately, too much shopper research analyses system 2, completely ignoring system 1.
-I’m happy to explain further if you want to drop me a line.
+In other words, System 1 is responsible for 98% of shopper marketing related activity.
+Unfortunately, too much shopper marketing research analyses system 2, completely ignoring system 1.
+I’m happy to explain further if you drop me a line.

 While conducting shopper marketing research and analysis, it is important to recognise that most purchasing decisions are based on short-cuts.
-This is because, on average we all have about 35,000 decisions to make each day.
-If you had to consciously process all these decisions your brain would crash.
+This is because, on average, we all have about 35,000 decisions to make each day.
+If you had to consciously process all of these decisions, your brain would crash.
 Your automatic system’s primary task is to protect your more deliberate, system 2.

 Consider a shopper marketing audit of your brand or store.
-Are you making it a brain friendly as possible?
+Are you making it as brain-friendly as possible?
 Have you maximised the amount of system 1 communication or are you bombarding shoppers with system 2 information?
 Are there ways you can provide shoppers with short-cuts that support the objectives of your shopper marketing?

-To sum up this post, conducting shopper marketing research and audits will help you better understand human decision-making.
+To sum up, conducting shopper marketing research and audits will help you better understand human decision-making.
 And when you understand human-decision making, you can also understand human or shopper behaviour.
 Once you understand shopper behaviour, you can optimise your customer experiences and deliver more psychologically aligned shopper marketing initiatives.